Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Mooroolbark was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Mooroolbark was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups are English (28.5%), Australian (27.4%), and Other (9.0%).
-There are notable differences in the representation of certain ethnic groups: Dutch is overrepresented at 2.7% (compared to 3.2% regionally), Sri Lankan at 0.4% (vs 0.3%), and Italian at 3.7% (vs 3.4%).
+In terms of ancestry, the top three groups were English (28.5%), Australian (27.4%), and Other (9.0%).
+There were also notable differences in the representation of certain ethnic groups: Dutch was overrepresented at 2.7% (vs regional 3.2%), Sri Lankan at 0.4% (vs 0.3%), and South African at 0.5% (vs 0.4%).

 Frequently Asked Questions - Diversity